Tamil Malaysians: Language

 Tamil is an educational language in Malaysia, with more than 500 Tamil medium schools.
 According to Harold Schiffman, an American researcher into Malaysian Tamils, compared to Singapore, language maintenance is favourable in Malaysia.
 However, he notes some Tamils are shifting to English and Malay.
 Although most Tamil students still go to publicly funded schools that teach primary subjects in Tamil language there are moves to shift to the Malay language.
 Tamil groups have objected to this policy.

 Economic condition

 Malaysian Tamils had the opportunity to integrate with the expanding economy of Malaysia since 1970 under the New Economic Policy (NEP).
 Although the bulk of them still remain as workers in the plantation sector in rubber and palm oil estates at those times very many have moved out as blue collar and white collar workers in the expanding industrial sector.
 They are also found in civil service, professional sector, media and finance.
-One of Malaysia's wealthiest men Ananda Krishnan is of Malaysian Tamil origin.
+One of Malaysia's wealthiest men Ananda Krishnan was of Malaysian Tamil origin.
 Overall it is one of the most dynamic Indian communities compared to other Indian diaspora groups such as in Fiji, Guyana and Trinidad and Tobago.